marcpickett1/marcpickett1.github.io/_posts/2017-04-05-the-castle.md

 Some speculate that the number of rooms in the castle has grown over the centuries, and that the existing rooms become rearranged from time-to-time.
 This is possible.
 The walkways are shut down every day after the caretakers have returned to their quarters for the evening.
-The caretakers have never been able to ventured far with the walkways out, so no one has been able to disprove that another crew or some other agent meddles with the rooms[1].
+The caretakers are unable to venture far with the walkways out, so no one has been able to disprove that another crew or some other agent meddles with the rooms[1].

 Some speculate further that the castle started much smaller, with only a few thousand rooms.
 If so, then a hundred years was enough time to clean each room many times.
 A caretaker could